Jared-Godar/pmi-acp/01_agile_principles_and_methodologies.md

 - Direction to steer team
 - Product Vision
-  - Compelling statemennt about why
+  - Compelling statement about why
   - Benefit
   - Who building for
-  - Why you are uniquiely suited to do it
+  - Why you are uniquely suited to do it
   - Common understanding of requirements without
   - Interview stakeholders
     - Minimum and max